dice-group/augmentation-LLM-/README.md

 # augmentation-LLM-
-This repo contains materials related to paper
+This repo contains code for augmentation of data for RE (Relation Extraction) task.